In-House Counsel Conference: Managing Risk

 Dr. Martyn Taylor, Partner, Norton Rose Fulbright

 Dr Martyn Taylor is a corporate and commercial Partner in the Sydney office of global law firm Norton Rose Fulbright.
-He has some 28 years’ experience in competition law.
-He heads the telecommunications and media group, the international trade group, and the rail group in the Asia-Pacific.
+He has some 30 years’ experience in competition law.
+He sits on the board and also heads the telecommunications and media group, and the Australian competition and trade group.
 He is described as “smart, efficient, friendly”.
 Martyn’s practice covers transactional, contentious and advisory.
 He is a well-known TMT, infrastructure, energy, competition and regulatory lawyer.
-Martyn is recommended by the key legal directories, including Best Lawyers, Chambers, Who's Who Legal, Doyle's Guide and APL 500.
-He is named as one of the ‘top 10’ TMT legal advisors in Asia.
+Martyn is recommended by the key legal directories and has been named as one of the ‘top 10’ TMT legal advisors in Asia.
 Martyn has won numerous prizes and awards, including recently for the $15 billion merger of Vodafone with TPG Telecom (M&A deal of the year 2021).
 He has attended Harvard University and Oxford University.
 He has published well over 100 publications, including the award-nominated book 'International Competition Law'.
 Qualifications: PhD(Law), CME(Harvard), LLM(Law), MFin(Corporate Finance), LLB(Hons), BA(Economics)(Hons), BSc, GAICD.

 After more than three decades working in the legal profession, Judy Tomas is currently General Manager, Commercial Contracts & Compliance for Housing at national charity, Mission Australia.
 She leads the contracting and compliance function and works with the Board on corporate governance to deliver wellbeing and housing outcomes for vulnerable Australians.
 Judy is also company secretary for a small not for profit focussing on older men’s wellbeing.
 Her career has included legal roles with top tier firms, including partnership and she has also spent more than 10 years in house in both for profit and not for profit environments.
 She is a member of the senior management team at Mission Australia.
 Apart from her legal qualifications, Judy is a graduate of the Australian Institute of Company Directors and has an MBA from Macquarie University.